DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 is listed in the Power or effect that causes it.

-1. **Stunned** If a Dealer is hit by a critical attack, they make a DR 3 CON Save at the start of their turn vs their own TC.
+1. **Stunned** If a Dealer is hit by a critical attack, they make a DR 3 CON Save at the start of their turn.
 If failed, they may either move or make one Action on their turn, not both.
 Some creatures can cause the Stunned Condition as part of their attacks.